 - Training others in order to improve the communication or feeding environment

-The aims of advice or interventions will be to:
+The aims of our advice or interventions:

 - Facilitate access to education, leisure and if appropriate, employment thus reducing social isolation